The-Foreigners/The-Foreigners.github.io/_posts/726-1-3-1-Letters-From-Ailla.md

 Sorren,

 Something is wrong with Aelric.
-He was gone for a night and I panicked, but Constable Grover assured me he went with some of the menfolk to Farmer Gile's steading a few hours outside of town.
+He was gone for a night and I panicked, but Constable Grover assured me he went with some of the menfolk to Farmer Giles' steading a few hours outside of town.
 But I know this is not true, Farmer Giles left for Hommlet a fortnight ago.
 His steading sits empty now.

 I never for a moment believed Grover.
 But somehow I knew I had to pretend I believed, or the Constable would do to me whatever he did to Aelric.